-Here at Nerve Rush HQ, we’ve put together an unofficial extreme sports list for your viewing pleasure, in a never-ending attempt to catalog all-things-adrenaline.
+list of extreme sports motocrossHere at Nerve Rush, we put together an unofficial extreme sports list for your viewing pleasure.
+Consider it our attempt to catalog all things adrenaline.

-In the past, cataloging an extreme sports list was easy — there wasn’t much to work with.
+In the past, building an extreme sports list was easy — there wasn’t much to work with.
 A skateboard here and a parachute there.
-Now, curating a list of extreme sports is much more difficult, what with sports like bossaball, ZORB globe riding, WiSBASE and trampoline bridge jumping.
-I know, this whole extreme sports thing is getting a tad ridiculous.
-We love it.
+Now, curating a list of extreme sports is much more difficult, what with sports like Bossaball, ZORB globe riding, WiSBASE and trampoline bridge jumping.

 I digress.
 Enough waxing philosophical — let’s get to the extreme sports list.